Louis XII: Early wars

 The French Kingdom under Charles VIII invaded Italy in 1494 to protect the Duchy of Milan from the threats of the Republic of Venice.
 At the time, the Duchy of Milan was one of the most prosperous regions of Europe.
 Louis, the current Duke of Orleans and future King Louis XII, joined Charles VIII on this campaign.
 The French Kingdom was responding to an appeal for assistance from Ludovico Sforza, Duke of Milan.
 The invasion set off a series of wars that would last from 1494 until 1559 and would become known as the "Italian Wars".

 In 1495, Ludovico Sforza betrayed the French by changing sides in the war and joining the anti-French League of Venice (sometimes called the "Holy League").
 This left Louis, the Duke of Orleans, in an awkward and inferior military position at the Battle of Fornovo on 6 July 1495.
 As a result, Louis had come to hate Ludovico Sforza.
 Accordingly, even before he became King of France, Louis began to claim the Duchy of Milan as his own inheritance, which should have come to his by right of his paternal grandmother Valentina Visconti.

-On this occasion he tried to conquer the Duchy of Milan, weakened by an economic crisis, and on 11 June 1495 he occupied with his troops the city of Novara,which was given to him for treason.
-He was on the verge of subjugating the Moro, who proved unable to cope with the situation, but clashed with the fierce opposition of his wife Beatrice d'Este, who forced him to a long and exhausting siege from which he finally came out defeated.
+On this occasion he tried to conquer the Duchy of Milan, weakened by an economic crisis, and on 11 June 1495 he occupied with his troops the city of Novara, which was given to him by treason.
+He was on the verge of subjugating "il Moro", who proved unable to cope with the situation, but clashed with the fierce opposition of Sforza's wife Beatrice d'Este, who forced him to a long and exhausting siege from which he finally came out defeated.

 After becoming king in 1499, Louis XII pursued his ambition to claim Milan in what is known as the "Great Italian War" (1499–1504) or "King Louis XII's War".
 However, before initiating any war Louis XII needed to deal with the international threats that he faced.
 In August 1498, he signed a peace treaty with the Emperor Maximillian I of the Holy Roman Empire.

 With Maximillian I neutralized, Louis wanted to turn his attention to King Henry VII of England.
-However, Henry was then pursuing a marriage between his eldest son, Arthur, and Catherine of Aragon, the Infanta of Spain.
-Thus he needed to detach Spain from its close relations with England before he could deal with Henry VII.
+However, Henry was then pursuing a marriage between his eldest son, Arthur, Prince of Wales, and Catherine of Aragon, the Infanta of Spain.
+Thus Louis needed to detach Spain from its close relations with England before he could deal with Henry VII.
 Furthermore, Spain was then a member of the anti-French League of Venice.
 Ferdinand of Aragon, king of the newly unified Spain, directed all relations between Spain and the French on behalf of himself and his queen, Isabella I of Castile.
 Ferdinand was so hostile to France that he had founded the anti-French League of Venice in 1495.
 In August 1498, Louis XII succeeded in signing a treaty with Spain that ignored all the territorial disputes between France and Spain and merely pledged mutual friendship and non-aggression.